oneduo/laravel-recaptcha-enterprise/README.md

 Wrapper to use Google reCAPTCHA Enterprise with Laravel.
 Provides a handy validation rule to verify your token's score.

+## Prerequisites

+**TLDR;** You may want to follow the [official documentation](https://cloud.google.com/recaptcha-enterprise/docs/set-up-google-cloud) to get started.

+### 1. Enable the reCAPTCHA Enterprise API

+On your Google Cloud console, go ahead and enable the reCAPTCHA Enterprise API.

+### 2. Create a service account

+Create a service account with the following roles:

+- reCAPTCHA Enterprise Agent

+### 3. Create a key

+Create a key for your service account and download it as a JSON file.

+### 4. Use your credentials

+Use your credentials by setting the appropriate values in `config/recaptcha-enterprise.php` or by setting the environment variables.

 ## Installation

 You can install the package via composer: